apache/airflow/docs/apache-airflow/authoring-and-scheduling/dynamic-task-mapping.rst

     download_filea_from_a_rename.expand(filenames_a_b=filenames_a_b)

-The ``zip`` function takes arbitrary positional arguments, and returns an iterable of tuples of the positional arguments' count.
+Similar to the built-in :func:`zip`, you can zip an arbitrary number of iterables together to get an iterable of tuples of the positional arguments' count.
 By default, the zipped iterable's length is the same as the shortest of the zipped iterables, with superfluous items dropped.
 An optional keyword argument ``default`` can be passed to switch the behavior to match Python's :func:`itertools.zip_longest`—the zipped iterable will have the same length as the *longest* of the zipped iterables, with missing items filled with the value provided by ``default``.

 Concatenating multiple upstreams
 ================================